Ride to nowhere? The Grab-Gojek story thus far

 Dec 15, 2020: Backlash

-News of a possible merger between the decacorns upset many of the over four million motorbike operators and riders that serve them.
+News of a possible merger between the decacorns upset many of the over four million motorbike operators and riders that serve them in Indonesia.
 Thousands threatened protests amid fear of mass job losses.
 BT reports that adequate protection and legal certainty will be key to the continuation of Indonesia's booming gig economy.

 Dec 18, 2020: Muscling up in financial services